Codelicious-Oda-x-DNB/codelicious-event-tasks/Nr. 6 13-02-2024/docs/README.md

 Generate your key here, by clicking "+ Create new secret key": [platform.openai.com/api-keys](https://platform.openai.com/api-keys)

 #### Step 3: Add the Dio package to your Flutter project
-We will use Dio to send http-requests to the API: https://pub.dev/packages/dio Open up a terminal in the project in VS Code, and paste in the following command to install Dio:
+We will use [Dio](https://pub.dev/packages/dio) to send http-requests to the OpenAI API.
+Open up a terminal in the project in VS Code, and paste in the following command to install Dio:
 ```
 flutter pub add dio